2sic/2sxc-docs/2sxc Docs Generator/js-code/2sxc-api/index.md

 You can create awesome solutions, customizing the edit-experience and working with 2sxc-data in your javascript.

 ## The Core JavaScript Helper Objects
-1. [$2sxc Manager](xref:JsCode.2sxcApi.$2sxc) which is the page-scope manager for everything
+1. [$2sxc Manager](xref:JsCode.2sxcApi.$2sxc.Index) which is the page-scope manager for everything
-1. [sxc Controller](xref:JsCode.2sxcApi.Sxc.Index) with is the module-specific controller (TODO ca. 70% documented)
+1. [Sxc Instance](xref:JsCode.2sxcApi.Sxc.Index) with is the module-specific controller (TODO ca. 70% documented)

 ## The Editing Experience
 1. [Overview to Editing Content](xref:Basics.Browser.EditUx.Index)